The Bridge Equation

 Pillar 3 — Co-rotating parallel arrays are stable in 3D.
 Jimenez (1975) proved that co-rotating vortex pairs are stable to long-wave 3D perturbations.
 The Crow instability (which breaks counter-rotating pairs) does not apply to same-sign lattices.
 The dominant instability channel for parallel arrays is 2D pairing, which the triangular lattice’s six-fold coordination suppresses.
 Short-wave parametric instabilities exist at discrete wavenumbers (ka_c \sim 2.5, 4.4, 6.2), but in the substrate the GP healing length \xi_\text{GP} provides a hard UV cutoff: the instability wavelength \lambda \sim 2.5\xi_\text{GP} falls at the healing scale where the classical analysis (which assumes a sharp vortex boundary) breaks down.
 Experimental confirmation comes from rotating BECs (JILA, MIT, ENS), where triangular lattices with \sim 100 vortices are stable over thousands of rotation periods at strain ratios comparable to the substrate’s \epsilon/\Omega \sim 1/2.

-The most direct evidence that the \sqrt{2} comes from the GP healing length:
+The most direct evidence that the \sqrt{2} comes from the GP healing length is a small structural gap that the bridge equation predicts exactly.

 If SC2 had used Baym’s 8\pi (from lattice elasticity) instead of the gravitational 4\pi, the resulting coherence length would be: